-Whenever I’m given a new design opportunity, it’s usually against a background of several ongoing projects.
+In this blog post, my aim is to describe the design process I follow whenever I’m given a new design opportunity.
+I will do this by reference to a design case study.
+Any new design enquiry is usually against a background of several ongoing projects.
 During the time period between the first and second client meetings, I find myself reflecting on everything that I’ve heard from the client and what I have seen of the space.
 I mull over factors such as how the client plans to use the garden, how it is related to the setting, what design problems and opportunities might occur.

 That’s really an enjoyable period.
 I am seeing and building the garden in my head, and not necessarily thinking very hard about it!
 When I get to the drawing stage, I become very focused, but the ‘mulling over’ first helps to make that a very natural flow.
 In this blog post, I’d like to illustrate the process by describing a recent design-and-build project in Hertfordshire.